 The Forgotten Foundations of Fundraising, Jeremy Beer and Jeffrey Cain

 *Beer and Cain give practical tips for managing a fundraising operation.
-Many elements introduced in “The Philanthropic Revolution” are continued here, along with specific suggestions.
-One point that stood out to me; the mean number of donor meetings that are asks is 39.5%.
-That is, less than 40% of meetings with top organizations include an ask for funds.
+Many ideas introduced in The Philanthropic Revolution are continued here, along with specific suggestions.
+One point that stood out to me; the mean number of donor meetings that contain asks is 39.5%.
+That is, less than 40% of meetings among top organizations include an ask for funds.
 Getting to know your donors is what’s most important.

 Philanthropy at Independent Schools (CASE), Helen A. Colson

 *Written in 1996 this work is a bit dated, and sometimes humorously so, but the essentials remain.
 This book clearly, and accurately, describes the work of independent school fundraising.
-One takeaway from this book is that little of what we do is ever groundbreaking or unique, and that in itself can be a great comfort.
+One takeaway from this book is that little of what we do as fundraisers is ever groundbreaking or unique, and that in itself can be a great comfort.

 A Development Handbook: Promoting Philanthropy at Independent Schools (CASE), Jeremy Jones

 *Another “dated” fundraising book (1992), but still relevant.
-This is a compilation of essays on a broad spectrum of topics related to independent school fundraising.
+This is a compilation of essays on a broad range of topics related to independent school fundraising.
 There’s something for everyone here, and the succinctness of the 1-3 page essays keeps it moving.

 Born to Raise, Jerold Panas